Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Computing the equilibria and their relative indices

 The tail of $\D^\dagger_{\ba \to \bb} (\sigma)$ is independent of $\sigma$ and has eigenvalues $\{ \pm k : k \ge m\}$.
 Hence, any crossing of eigenvalues of $\D^\dagger_{\ba \to \bb} (\sigma)$ must come from the finite dimensional part

 We may perturb this finite dimensional path to a generic one to conclude that

 where $n_{2m-1}(Q)$ denotes the number of positive eigenvalues of a $(2m-1) \times (2m-1)$ matrix~$Q$.

 Using the tools of validated numerics, one can use interval arithmetic and the contraction mapping theorem (e.g. via the method \cite{MR3204427}) to enclose rigorously all eigenvalues of $(\dagA_{\ba})^{(m)}$ and therefore compute $n_{2m-1}\bigl((\dagA_{\ba})^{(m)} \bigr)$.
-A convenient alternative, especially when there are repeated eigenvalues (for example due to symmetry, such as in Problem~\eqref{e:cylinder} posed on the square $[0,\pi]^2$, see also Section~\ref{s:TW}) or when $m$ is large, is to determine $n_{2m-1}(Q)$ via a similarity argument (cf.~\cite{OKspacegroups}).
+A fast alternative, especially when the projection dimension is large and there are repeated eigenvalues (for example due to symmetry, such as in Problem~\eqref{e:cylinder} posed on the square $[0,\pi]^2$, see also Section~\ref{s:TW}) or when $m$ is large, is to determine $n_{2m-1}(Q)$ via a similarity argument (cf.~\cite{OKspacegroups}).
 Namely, one can determine a basis transformation $V$ using approximate eigenvectors of $Q$, enclose the inverse of $V$ by interval arithmetic methods, and compute the (interval-valued) matrix $Q_0 = V^{-1} Q V$.
 Then $Q_0$ has the same eigenvalues as~$Q$, and it is approximately diagonal.
 When none of the Gershgorin circles associated to~$Q_0$ intersect the imaginary axis, one may read of $n_{2m-1}(Q_0) = n_{2m-1}(Q)$ from the diagonal of~$Q_0$.
+We note that as another alternative (repeated) eigenvalues can also be verified conveniently with the built-in eigenvalue verification routine of INTLAB~\cite{Ru99a}.

 In conclusion, by combining~\eqref{e:specflowdagger} and~\eqref{e:counteigenvalues} we find that the (computable) formula

 for the relative index of~$\ta$ and $\tb$.